 Our mission is to raise funds that provide financial support to health-related charities in the Ottawa area.
 Our ultimate goal is to assist people living with life-threatening and or debilitating diseases, to lessen their burden and improve their quality of life.

 Through events like the 100 Holes of Hope Golf Marathon, we raise money for and awareness of local health-related charities that advance physical and mental wellness for those in need within our community.
-Over the last three years, 100 Holes of Hope has raised $140,000 which has been given to the Ottawa Hospital Foundation in support of the Emilie Joinette Inspiration Fund for Adult CF Clinic patient care and support programs and the Royal Ottawa Foundation for Mental Health Research and Care.
+Over the last four years, 100 Holes of Hope has raised over $215,000 which has been given to The Ottawa Hospital Foundation - Cystic Fibrosis Clinic Patient Care and Treatment Programs and The Royal Ottawa Foundation for Mental Health Research and Care.
 In 2017, we are also adding The Ottawa Senators Foundation – Game Changers for Youth Health & Well Being, as a third benefitting charity.
-With your help, we’re confident that we will reach this year’s goal of $100,000 being donated to the charities, bringing our grand total to $240,000.
+With your help, we’re confident that we will reach this year’s goal of $100,000 being donated to the charities, bringing our grand total to $315,000.

 The Health Charities we are Benefitting